Cities around the world welcome 2026 with thunderous fireworks and heightened security - WTOP News

 Other events were more subdued.
 Hong Kong held limited celebrations following a recent fire at an apartment complex that killed 161 people.
 Australia saluted the new year with defiance less than a month after its worst mass shooting in almost 30 years.

-There was disaster in the Swiss resort town of Crans-Montana, where a fire at a bar in the early hours of the new year killed multiple people.
+There was disaster in the Swiss resort town of Crans-Montana, where a fire at a bar in the early hours of the new year was presumed to have killed dozens of people.

 Ball drop in New York City